 How do I care for an infant with cystic fibrosis?
 What are the nutritional needs of my toddler?
 What are the standard tests?
 What are the treatment options?
 What does having CF mean to the person's diet, and how do those nutritional needs change over time?
 What is Pancreatic Enzyme Replacement?
 How should my child's teacher handle her CF?
 How I can ensure that my teen takes care of himself?
 And should a woman with CF think about having children?
 This section - divided into age groups - will help you answer these and many more questions on living with CF. You'll also find downloadable information from the Cystic Fibrosis foundation for more in-depth explanations of these topics.

 Lung Function TestsLung function tests (or pulmonary function tests - PFTs) let the doctors see how well your lungs are working and assess respiratory muscle strength.
-Testing is relatively simple, painless and present little or no risk.
+Testing is relatively simple, painless and presents little or no risk.

 Spirometry is the first lung function test done, and measures the air you can move out of your lungs.
 For spirometry, you breathe into a mouthpiece that's attached to a recording device (spirometer), and the results are printed on a special chart called a spirogram.
 Spirometry measures a variety of lung functions - you may hear your doctor discussing these: